javascript-studio/studio-json-request/README.md

 - `err`: An error object or `null`.
 The error will have a `code` property with these possible string values:
     - `E_TIMEOUT`: The request timed out.
     - `E_EXPECT`: The response status code does not match the expectation.
+The `statusCode` property on the error object is set to the response status code.
     - `E_JSON`: Could not parse the response body as JSON.
 In this case `data` is the raw body.
     - `E_ERROR`: If an `error` event was thrown.